ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

     openssl rsa -pubout -in ./private_key.pem -out ./public_key.pem
     ```

-2. Create a new Service Account user in AMPLIFY Central using the `public_key.pem` from above.
+2. Create a new Service Account user in Amplify Central using the `public_key.pem` from above.
 You may name this Service Account (for example, v7-Agent).
 For additional information, see [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).
 There is no need to download the Service Account JSON-File.

 ## Create an environment

-Create an environment object in AMPLIFY Central that represents the effective Axway API Gateway environment.
+Create an environment object in Amplify Central that represents the effective Axway API Gateway environment.
 Depending on your needs, you can create as many environments as required.

 Each discovered API or Traffic is associated to this environment and eases the filtering.